BonsaiDen/JavaScript-Garden/doc/prototype.md

 ### Performance

 The lookup time for properties that are high up on the prototype chain can have a negative impact on performance critical sections of code.
-Additionally, tying to access non-existent properties will always traverse the full prototype chain.
+Additionally, trying to access non-existent properties will always traverse the full prototype chain.

 Also, when [iterating](#the-for-in-loop) over the properties of an object